eisukeesaki/mind-maps/REST.md

-                                                some are intended to be rendered for viewing by a user composite media types can be used to enclose multiple representations in a single message rendering ability can be impacted by the choice of content configuration
+                                                some are intended to be rendered for viewing by a user composite media types can be used to enclose multiple representations in a single message rendering ability can be impacted by the choice of content improves server scalability by eliminating any need for the server to maintain an awareness of the client state beyond the current request configuration
                                             example instances
                                                 HTML document